 The trek begins at the village of Jagatsukh, which is 6 km from the town of Manali.
 The trail ascends up the valley alongside the Jagatsukh Allah, a pristine Himalayan stream where a hydroelectric plant is being established.
 We continue to follow the stream to high meadows and pasture lands at Chikka.
 The climb up the valley continues until one reaches the large flat pastures at Seri and surrounded by the lesser peaks of the region.
 The first glimpse of Deo Tibba Base Camp Trekking can be seen from here.
 After crossing Jagatsukh Allah a couple of times, and passing the Tainta waterfall on a nearby ridge, one reaches the Deo Tibba.

-The high altitude becomes evident as snowfields are in sight everywhere from here onwards.
+The high altitude becomes evident as snow fields are in sight everywhere from here onwards.
 Further ascent brings us to the moon-shaped lake called Chota Chandratal which is the source of the stream.
 The establishment of the hydroelectric project has extended the motor able road up to Jobra Nallah and this shortens the length of the trek by one day.
 The trek is one of the easiest ones to get accustomed to the pleasures of trekking in the Himalayan ranges.
-The vast meadows at Seri (formerly a glacier) and Tainta are some of the most enthralling places to spend time at.
+The vast meadows at Seri (formerly a glacier) and Taina are some of the most enthralling places to spend time at.
 This is a spectacular view that haunts every trekker giving a unique experience.
-During the spring season the valley gets covered with green and the variety of flora, and bird species is an absolute treat to the nature lovers.
+During the spring season, the valley gets covered with green and the variety of flora, and bird species is an absolute treat to the nature lovers.